Skip to Content

 Heart failure treatment program in San Antonio

-At Methodist Healthcare, we offer a heart failure program that provides medical and surgical therapies for heart failure, including optimal medication management, infusion therapy, mechanical assistive devices and heart transplantation.
+At Methodist Healthcare, our heart failure program provides you with medical and surgical therapies, including optimal medication management, infusion therapy, mechanical assistive devices and heart transplantation.
+Additionally, our comprehensive outpatient education services assist you in knowing more about proper nutrition, exercise and maintenance of your symptoms.

 For more information about our heart failure program, please call Methodist Healthcare HealthLine at (210) 575-0355.